Phauthentic/awesome-resources/readme.md

   * At least PHP 7.1 or a fork of someone else that is 7.1 ready.
   * Must have tests.
   * PSR2 and PSR12 is prefered.
-  * We prefer libs that follow PSR standards.
+  * We prefer libraries that follow PSR standards.

 ### Libraries